Aldo Palazzeschi: Biography

 He was born in Florence to a well-off, bourgeois family.
 Following his father's direction, he studied accounting but gave up that pursuit as he became enamoured with the theatre and acting.
 Respectful of his father's wishes that the family name not be associated with acting, he chose his maternal grandmother's maiden name Palazzeschi as a pseudonym.
 His family's comfortable circumstances enabled him to publish his first book of poetry, I cavalli bianchi (The White Horses) in 1905 using his acting pseudonym.

-After meeting Filippo Tommaso Marinetti, he became a fervent Futurist.
-However, he was never entirely ideologically aligned with the movement and had a falling out with the group over Italy's involvement in World War I which he opposed, even though he did spend a brief period at the front lines after having been inducted into the military in 1916.
-His "futurist period" (roughly the 1910s) was a very fecund time in which he published a series of works that cemented his reputation.
-Most notable of these is his novel Il codice di Perelà (translated into English as Man of Smoke) published in 1911.
-Marinetti used to give away more copies of the Futurist books he published than those he sold, and Palazzeschi later recalled that in 1909, so many copies of one of his books were given away that even he failed to secure a copy.